SC Protect CA: Issue 15CB Certificate Isn’t Money Laundering

 Background of the Case

-A Chartered Accountant issued a certificate under Form 15CB for foreign remittances connected with imports of goods.
-Later, the ED alleged that the company had illegally transferred funds overseas & claimed the Chartered Accountant had abetted money-laundering under the PMLA.
-Following verdict of Madras High Court’s Finding.
+A chartered accountant issued a certificate under Form 15CB for foreign remittances connected with imports of goods.
+Later, the ED alleged that the company had illegally transferred funds overseas & claimed the chartered accountant had abetted money laundering under the PMLA.
+Following the verdict of the Madras High Court’s Finding.
 Key Points from the Madras High Court’s Reasoning Judgment.

 A CA had certified Form 15CB for outward remittances related to import of goods, a standard compliance requirement by banks.
 Later, the Enforcement Directorate alleged that the importing company was involved in illegal foreign transfers and attempted to prosecute the CA under Prevention of Money Laundering Act for issuing the certificate.